assimbly/runtime/README.md

 # Connector

-This API is meant to configure and manage point-to-point connections (beta).
+This API is meant to configure and manage (point-to-point) flows (beta).
 For example by sending data from a database to a message broker.

-   * Connector: A collection of point-to-point connections
+   * Connector: A collection of flows
-   * Route: One point-point connection
+   * Flow: connects endpoints
    * Endpoint: A source or destination

 Currently the API is build on top of [Apache Camel](https://github.com/apache/camel).
 Supported